Naturhistoriska/birdscanner/slurm/README.md

 ## Description

 These files can be used to run the birdscanner workflow on uppmax.

+Error and some progress printing are written in the `.err` files.

 See the `birdscanner/README.md` for detailed instructions.